parishgroup/Axonal_Guidance/README.md

 # Axonal_Guidance
-Data for paper "NTN1 Selectively Promotes the Plasticity of Human Dopamine Neurons Following Transplantation in a Parkinson’s Disease model"
+This repository contains the scripts and data for the paper "NTN1 Selectively Promotes the Plasticity of Human Dopamine Neurons Following Transplantation in a Parkinson’s Disease model"

 ## Gene list used to discriminate between human and rat
 This file contains the list of genes used to discriminate between human and rat in the figure 6 of the paper

-File: 'PDgraft_ku80sorted_unsorted_PrincipleComponents.numbers'
+Data/'PDgraft_ku80sorted_unsorted_PrincipleComponents.numbers'